great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_with_google_cloud_platform_and_bigquery.md

 ## Part 2: Migrating our Local Configuration to Google Cloud Composer

-In this section we are going to take the local GE configuration from Part 1 and migrate it to a Google Cloud Composer environment so that we can automate the workflow.
+In this section we are going to take the local GE configuration from [Part 1](#part-1-local-configuration-of-great-expectations-that-connects-to-google-cloud-platform) and migrate it to a Google Cloud Composer environment so that we can automate the workflow.

-There are a number of ways that Great Expectations can be run in Airflow.
+There are a number of ways that Great Expectations can be run in Google Cloud Composer or Airflow.

 1. [Running a Checkpoint in Airflow using a `bash operator`](how_to_run_a_checkpoint_in_airflow.md#option-1-running-a-checkpoint-with-a-bashoperator)
 2. [Running a Checkpoint in Airflow using a `python operator`](how_to_run_a_checkpoint_in_airflow.md#option-2-running-the-checkpoint-script-output-with-a-pythonoperator)
 3. [Running a Checkpoint in Airflow using a `Airflow operator`](https://legacy.docs.greatexpectations.io/en/latest/guides/workflows_patterns/deployment_astronomer.html)

-For our Deployment Guide we are going to use the `bash operator` to run the Checkpoint.
+For our purposes we are going to use the `bash operator` to run the Checkpoint, which is one of the simplest ways to perform the migration.

-Also, this portion of the Guide is also found in the following Loom video
+Also, this portion of the guide can also be found in the following Zoom video.

 ### 1. Create and Configure a Service Account

 Create and configure a Service Account on GCS with the appropriate privileges needed to run Cloud Composer.

-In order to run Great Expectations in a Google Cloud Composer environment you will need the following privileges:
+In order to run Great Expectations in a Google Cloud Composer environment, your Service Account will need the following privileges:

-- `Composer Administrator`
 - `Composer Worker`
+- `Logs Viewer`
-- `Logging Admin`
+- `Logs Writer`
 - `Storage Object Creator`
 - `Storage Object Viewer`
-- `Storage Object Admin`

 If you are accessing data in BigQuery, please ensure your Service account also has privileges for

-- `BigQuery Data Viewer`
+- `BigQuery Data Editor`
 - `BigQuery Job User`
 - `BigQuery Read Session User`

-Please follow the steps described in the [official documentation](https://cloud.google.com/iam/docs/service-accounts) to create a service account.
+Please follow the steps described in the [official Google Cloud documentation](https://cloud.google.com/iam/docs/service-accounts) to create a Service Account on GCP.

 ### 2. Create Google Cloud Composer environment

 Create a Cloud Composer environment in the project you will be running Great Expectations.
-Please follow the steps described in the [official documentation](https://cloud.google.com/composer/docs/composer-2/create-environments) to create an environment that is suited for your needs.
+Please follow the steps described in the [official Google Cloud documentation](https://cloud.google.com/composer/docs/composer-2/create-environments) to create an environment that is suited for your needs.

 :::info Note on Versions.
 The current Deployment Guide was developed and tested in Great Expectations 0.13.49, Composer 1.17.7 and Airflow 2.0.2.
 Please ensure your Environment is equal or greater.